ohbriansung/hotelApp/README.md

 :point_right: [hotelApp](http://hotelapp.us-east-2.elasticbeanstalk.com/index)

-### How to use
+### Introduction and How to use

-Try to get a quick and simple registration on my application by using the "hotelApp" link above.
-Login and look for hotel information, reviews and attractions in San Fraancisco Bay Area.
+Try to get a quick and simple registration on my application by using the "hotelApp" link above. **Noteic that my application doesn't store your password.
+Instead, I hash your password with randomly produced salt before add into database.** Login and look for hotel information, reviews and attractions in San Fraancisco Bay Area.
 Save a hotel by clicking the empty heart in the upper right-hand corner of the hotel detail.
 Like a review if it is interesting to you.
 Add a review for a hotel you had visited.
 Manage your own histories in MyPage.
 Finally, enjoy using my application.

 ## Development and Deployment